thephoeron/LLTHW/book/3-19-0-neurotech.md

 > "Relevant quote..."
 > <footer>Source</footer>

+**Note:** *the exercises in this chapter will require specialized hardware components to complete, and due to the prohibitive cost and lack of availability for some readers, it should be considered optional*.

+---

 Specialized hardware required, such as Emotiv EPOC, Interaxon Muse, etc.

 Parsing brain-wave data in Lisp, structuring Neural-net models, etc.